EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

     | OneDrive deployment project | Plan, deploy, and maintain OneDrive                                | ../teams/Project1Drive  |
     | SharePoint playground       | Play around with SharePoint features, not intented for production  | ../sites/PlaygroundSite |

-    For all sites, the language is English, and the primary adminsitrator is Lynne Robbins.
+    For all sites, the language is English, and the primary administrator is Lynne Robbins.
 Select your local time zone.

 1. [Create communication sites](#task-3-create-communication-sites)